fourieraudio/docs/manual/transform.client/home/chains.md

 - Plus - Add plugins
 - Delay Compensation - Auto-align your outputs, more info [here](delay-compensation.md).
 - Output - Select Audio output
+- DSP Load - Shows the processing load of a chain, and its core allocation.

 There are various different states of your plugins: